Can you build a website without knowing HTML

 Blogs

-In today’s world, many people are discovering that they can build a website without knowing HTML.
-With the rise of no-code tools, website builders, and content management systems (CMS), it’s now easier than ever to launch a professional website without writing a single line of code.
-However, is skipping HTML truly sustainable for all web development needs?
-While these platforms simplify the process, there are still some limitations to consider.
-In this post, we explore the benefits of creating websites without HTML, the challenges involved, and why learning HTML remains an important skill in web development.
+In today’s digital landscape, many individuals are eager to learn how to build a website without knowing HTML.
+With the rise of no-code tools, user-friendly website builders, and content management systems (CMS), launching a professional website has become remarkably straightforward, even for those without coding experience.
+However, is relying solely on these platforms truly sustainable for all web development needs?
+While they simplify the website creation process, there are still significant limitations to consider.
+In this post, we delve into the benefits of creating websites without HTML, the challenges that arise, and why acquiring HTML skills remains an invaluable asset in the field of web development.

 How to Build a Website Without Knowing HTML